Orbital Evolution of Satellite Galaxies in Self-Interacting Dark Matter Models: Satellite Evolution

-This semi-stable configuration does not remain intact indefinitely.
-Eventually, the direction of heat flow from self interactions changes, transferring heat outwards from the core.
+This semi-stable configuration with an isothermal core does not remain intact indefinitely.
+Eventually, heat flow changes direction, transferring heat outwards.
 Because the core has negative specific heat, this results in a runaway gravothermal collapse process whereby the core heats up and shrinks simultaneously~\cite{Balberg:2002ue}.
 An important distinction should be made between the case when the SIDM Mean Free Path is either longer~(LMFP) or shorter~(SMFP) than the Jeans length of the core.
-In the LMFP regime, heat escapes efficiently from the core and the time scale for gravothermal collapse is given by $t_{\rm GC} \approx 290/(\langle \sigma_m \, v \rangle \, \rho_{\rm core})$, where $\rho_{\rm core}$ is the core density~\cite{Balberg:2002ue}.
+In the LMFP regime, heat escapes efficiently from the core and the timescale for gravothermal collapse is $t_{\rm GC} \approx 290/(\langle \sigma_m \, v \rangle \, \rho_{\rm core})$, where $\rho_{\rm core}$ is the core density~\cite{Balberg:2002ue} (tidal stripping can significantly shorten $t_{\rm GC}$ by enhancing the rate of heat flow~\cite{Nishikawa:2019lsc,Kahlhoefer:2019oyt}).
 In this phase, the density profile has a shrinking core radius, $r_c$.
 Outside $r_c$, the density decreases approximately as $r^{-2.19}$ and transitions to the NFW profile when $r \gtrsim r_s$~\cite{Balberg:2002ue} for isolated halos.
-Note that gravothermal collapse in the LMFP regime cannot produce arbitrarily large densities at a given radius because the core shrinks while the density increases.
-Additionally, tidal stripping can significantly shorten $t_{\rm GC}$ by enhancing the rate of outwards heat flow for dense satellites~\cite{Nishikawa:2019lsc,Kahlhoefer:2019oyt}.
-In the SMFP regime, heat gets trapped in the core and gravothermal collapse occurs much more rapidly.
+In the SMFP regime, heat gets trapped in the core and collapse occurs much more rapidly.
+Importantly, gravothermal collapse in the LMFP regime cannot produce arbitrarily large densities at a given radius because the evolution of the profile is such that the core density increases while the core size shrinks.
+To model the scenario of a halo that initially thermalizes and cores below $r_c$ and eventually undergoes collapse in the LMFP regime, we use a phenomenological profile of the form \beq \rho_{\rm GC}(r) = \frac{\rho_0}{(r/r_{\rm GC})^\alpha(1+r/r_{\rm GC})^{3-\alpha}} \, \text{tanh}\left(\frac{r}{\text{min}[r_c,r_{\rm GC}]}\right)^{\alpha} \, , \eeq where $\alpha=2.19$ and $r_{\rm GC}=2r_s$ (see App.~\ref{sec:Model} for details).